apache/maven-site/content/markdown/project-roles.md

 the responsibilities of a committer, they may elect to go emeritus.

-At any time an emeritus committer for the Apache Maven project may decide that they want to become an active committer again by informing the [project management committee][3].
+At any time, an emeritus committer for the Apache Maven project may decide that they want to become an active committer again by informing the [project management committee][3].
 The current policy is that committer role reinstatement is automatic.